zilishen/documentation/content/nim/monitoring/security-monitoring/configure/set-up-app-protect-instances.md

    sudo systemctl restart nginx
    ```

-You should now be able to view data from your NGINX App Protect instances in the NGINX Management Suite Security Monitoring dashboards.
+You should now be able to view data from your NGINX App Protect instances in the NGINX Security Monitoring dashboards.

 ## Set up Instances for Security Monitoring with Instance Manager {#monitor-and-manage}

 Complete the steps in this section if you want to use the Security Monitoring module **and** Instance Manager.
-In this use case, you will use NGINX Management Suite to monitor threats and to manage your NGINX App Protect WAF configurations and security policies.
+In this use case, you will use NGINX Instance Manager to monitor threats and to manage your NGINX App Protect WAF configurations and security policies.

 Take the steps below to update your NGINX App Protect WAF configurations by using Instance Manager.

-1. Log in to the NGINX Management Suite user interface and go to **Modules** > **Instance Manager**.
+1. Log in to the NGINX Instance Manager user interface and go to **Modules** > **Instance Manager**.
 1. Select **Instances** or **Instance Groups**, as appropriate.
 1. Select **Edit Config** from the **Actions** menu for the desired instance or instance group.
 1. Next, edit the desired configuration file.
 You will add directives that reference the security policies bundle and enable the NGINX App Protect WAF logs required by the Security Monitoring dashboards.
 An example configuration is provided below.